-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at (903) 392-7850.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at Administration Office (903) 392-7850.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district's administration office.
+The hard copy of the district's official policy manual is available for review in the Administration Office, and an unofficial electronic copy is available at www.westrusk.esc7.net.